-The ASEAN Regional Forum (ARF) is a key forum for security dialogue in Asia.
+The ASEAN Regional Forum (ARF) is an important forum for security dialogue in Asia.
 It draws together 27 members which have a bearing on the security of the Asia Pacific region.

 Background to the ASEAN Regional Forum